apitoolkit/apitoolkit-landing/content/docs/Quickstarts/NodeJS/ExpressJS.md

     weight: 1
 ---

-The APIToolkit integration guide for ExpressJS and CommonJS provides a streamlined process to capture incoming traffic data.
+The APIToolkit integration guide for ExpressJS provides a streamlined process to capture incoming traffic data.
 It collects request information and efficiently forwards it to the APIToolkit servers.

-## Integrating with CommonJS
+## Integrating in an ExpressJS server

 1. **Install the necessary packages**:

    Use npm or yarn to install `express` and `apitoolkit-express`.

    ```bash